NATURAL BODIES

 5. Appreciate the inter-relationship between each system/network of the body

-Modes of delivery for the course include lectures, theory, slide presentations, multimedia, 3d models and props, Interactive practical and functional work, movement work, hands on work and touch skills, discussions and illustrations.
+Modes of delivery for the course include lectures, theory, slide presentations, multimedia, 3d models and props, interactive practical and functional work, movement work, hands on work and touch skills, discussions and illustrations.

 There are continuous assessments throughout the duration of the course with Journals to be kept on the experiences and learnings on the course, practical homework assignments, (no written homework) quizzes and presentations.
 The final 2 weekends create four days of body reading practices, a revision of the entire course with an ability to understand postural and movement imbalances and fluidity.